EyasuTeshome/shifttracker/job-search/final-sweep-intro.md

 ### What is the final sweep?

 The final sweep is an in-depth revision of your application materials to identify and correct any errors or omissions, before submitting them to your career coach.
-You will review once more your resume, professional profiles (Linkedin, GitHub, and AngelList), elevator pitch, cover letter, and portfolio.
+You will review once more your resume, professional profiles (Linkedin, GitHub, and Wellfound), elevator pitch, cover letter, and portfolio.

 ### Why is the final sweep important?

 Job searching can be a long process.
 In order to reduce the time it takes for you to land your next role at a company you love, you want to make sure that you've done everything you can to make your application look excellent and stand out from the crowd.
 This means checking there are no spelling or grammar mistakes, that you've highlighted your achievements, showcased your best projects, and kept your GitHub green with projects that have compelling READMEs.
 You've gotten reviews from project reviewers on this work so far, but now your career coach will come through and take a look at everything to help you get your application materials to a 100%.

 You will work on improving your application materials over the next couple of weeks, and it will take a dedicated effort from you.
 It will require several rounds of revisions where your coach gives you specific feedback and you make corrections.
 To make the best use of your time and your coach's time, it is important that you perform a thorough final sweep of your application materials before the first submission.
 Then, throughout the next month, you and your coach will dig deeply into the content of each material and strengthen it to increase your opportunities of being invited to participate in interviews.